topic badge

 Round your answer to two decimal places.

-A triangle features one side of length a units and another side measuring $18$18 units.
-Two angles are highlighted with arcs and measurements: one angle, measuring $33^\circ$33°, is positioned at the vertex opposite the side of length a units, and another angle, measuring $69^\circ$69°, is situated at the vertex opposite the side measuring $18$18 units.
-The third angle is also marked with an arc but lacks a measurement, and the side opposite this vertex is also unlabeled.
+A triangle features one side of length measuring $18$18 units and another side labeled $a$a units.
+The triangle has three interior angles highlighted with a blue arc, one angle, measuring $33^\circ$33°, is positioned at the vertex opposite the side of labeled $a$a units, and another angle, measuring $69^\circ$69°, is situated at the vertex opposite the side measuring $18$18 units.
+The third angle that has no measurement, opposite to the side that is also unlabeled.

 Question 3